 U.S. policing has been a historical tool used to maintain and control Blacks from its roots in slavery and Jim Crow, to contemporary racial profiling, stop-search-frisk policies and gang injunctions.
 In response to the Civil Rights Movement, the white opposition launched the War on Drugs and zero-tolerance policies, which led to an explosion in the prison population, disproportionately affecting Black men.

 Throughout California, community leaders are advocating for reducing sentences, increasing prevention and resources in low-income neighborhoods to help the formerly incarcerated rehabilitate into society and prevent violence without increasing policing.

-Truancy arrests, curfew arrests, perception of safety, fatalities from police encounters, incarceration, and access to reentry services.
+Arrests for status offenses, perception of safety, police use of force, incarceration, and access to reentry services.

 Diversifying the police force – combined with institutional practices and officer trainings to address implicit bias – can improve relations with police and communities of color.